yegor256/blog/_drafts/fp.md

 (defun f (a b) (abs (max a b)))
 {% endhighlight %}

-Where is the trick?
-Just a difference syntax?
+What's the catch?
+Just a difference in syntax?
 Not really.

-There are [many definitions](http://en.wikipedia.org/wiki/Comparison_of_programming_paradigms) of the difference between imperative and declarative styles, I will try to give my own.
-There are basically three roles in the interaction scenario with this `f` function/method: a _buyer_, a _packager_ of the result, and a _consumer_ of the result.
+There are [many definitions](http://en.wikipedia.org/wiki/Comparison_of_programming_paradigms) of the difference between imperative and declarative styles, but I will try to give my own.
+There are basically three roles interacting in the scenario with this `f` function/method: a _buyer_, a _packager_ of the result, and a _consumer_ of the result.
 Let's say I call this function like this: